hirrra/resellrabbit/_posts/2021-05-01-source-inventory.md

 If you have a huge pile that hasn't been listed yet and you're looking to bring in more inventory, it's time to pause.
 It may seem really obvious but can still be a struggle to take a break when there are so many great sales and deals going on.
 But you have to prioritize listing the rest of your inventory first.

+### What's next?

 This is my in-depth explanation on how to source your goods for reselling.
-If you want to learn more about the what to do after you source your inventory, read chapter two of [Poshmark Ultimate Reselling Guide]({% post_url 2021-05-01-poshmark-ultimate-guide %}).
+If you want to learn more about the what to do after you source your inventory, read chapter two of [Poshmark Ultimate Guide to Reselling]( {{base_url}}/guides/poshmark-ultimate-guide ).

 _Feel that I missed something?
 [Ping me on Twitter](https://twitter.com/resellrabbit?lang=en)._